Vladddd46/smart_gpio/README.md

 <p>3. start raspberry pi controller server: python relay_controller.py</p>
 <p>4. start flask web interface: python main.py</p>
 <p>Go to http://127.0.0.1:5000/ from browser</p>
+<p>Note: if you run the project on raspberry pi, then you also need to install gpio module(on other platforms mock is used): pip3 install RPi.GPIO</p>